feakin/book/README.md

-# The Guid of Feakin
+# The Guide of Feakin

 use [mdBook](https://rust-lang.github.io/mdBook/)